-$10,950 Threshold for Bankruptcy Preference Venue Impediment to Claims
+$12,475 (Pre-April 1, 2013 $11,725) Threshold for Bankruptcy Preference Venue Impediment to Claims

 How Does the Bankruptcy Preference Claim Threshold Requirement for Venue Work?

-Not Uniformly Applicable; Not a Defense; Tactics are Important
+Not a Defense; Tactics are Important

-Remember that bankruptcy courts in some jurisdictions have decided that the dollar threshold venue requirement does not apply to preference actions.
-Also remember that, where applicable, it’s not an absolute defense to a bankruptcy preference action.
-Rather, it’s a factor that may discourage pursuit of a preference claim.
-So even if the “local venue” requirement protects you from having to defend in an inconvenient location where the bankruptcy case was filed, it’s not a defense and the bankruptcy preference claimant can still come after your company where it does business.
+Remember, a venue objection is not an absolute defense to a bankruptcy preference action.
+It is only a factor that may discourage pursuit of a preference claim.
+Even if the “local venue” requirement protects you from having to defend in an inconvenient location where the bankruptcy case was filed, it’s not a defense and the bankruptcy preference claimant can still come after your company where it has it principal place of business.

 Tactics become an important part of the bankruptcy preference defense strategy.
 Experienced bankruptcy preference counsel can help in developing this strategy.
-Where the initial bankruptcy preference demand is slightly above $10,950 and the bankruptcy case is in a jurisdiction where the “local venue” requirement applies, it might be better to first attack other aspects of the preference claim, get the preference claimant to recognize that the claim is less than the threshold, and then raise the venue defense.
+Where the initial bankruptcy preference demand is slightly above $12,475 and the bankruptcy case is in a jurisdiction where the “local venue” requirement applies, it might be better to first attack other aspects of the preference claim, get the preference claimant to recognize that the claim is less than the threshold, and then raise the venue defense.

 The Multi-Debtor Ploy